 The information referred to in Article 4(2)(a) of Regulation (EU) No XXXX/2019 shall include details on the process used to identify the principal adverse impacts including:

-how the financial market participant identifies existing and potential future adverse impacts associated with investment portfolio;
+how the financial market participant identifies existing and potential future adverse impacts associated with investment decisions;

-how the financial market participant has prioritised the principal adverse impacts om accordance with Article 5;
+how the financial market participant has assessed and prioritised the principal adverse impacts in accordance with Article 5;

-explanations of data sources used and how the information is processed.
+indication of data sources used and how the data is processed, including an indication of what proportions of the data used consist of actually reported data and estimated data, respectively;

 Article 10 Description of principal adverse sustainability impacts and of the actions taken and planned

+For the purposes of the disclosures required under Article 4(2)(b) of Regulation (EU) No XXXX/2019, financial market participants shall disclose the actions they take and plan to take within the next 12 months in order to avoid or reduce the the principal adverse impacts identified under Article 4.

+Actions disclosed under paragraph 1 should at least include voting at annual general meetings of investee companies, letters to or meetings with the management of investee companies, engagement in initiatives with specific sustainability objectives, reductions of investment positions, temporary or permanent divestment or exclusion.

-The information disclosed in accordance with Article 4(2)(b) of Regulation (EU) No XXXX/2019 shall explain the correlation and, where known, the causality between the specific action taken and the principal adverse impact identified.
+The information disclosed shall explain how the specific action taken and the principal adverse impact identified.

-Disclosure of actions in paragraph 1 shall indicate when these actions were taken and the rationale for taking them.
+The information disclosed shall include an indication of when these actions were taken.

 Disclosure of actions in paragraph 1 shall indicate how the effectiveness of the actions taken to reduce adverse impacts is tracked, including: